 CCD serves the educational needs of many individuals, organizations and businesses in the City and County of Denver.
 It is a leading point of access to higher education for many first-time college enrollees in the metro area.
-CCD also offers concurrent enrollment instruction in partnership with Denver Public Schools (DPS) in many DPS high schools, DPS' Career Education Center (CEC) and a DPS charter school, Southwest Early College (SEC).
+CCD also offers concurrent enrollment instruction in partnership with Denver Public Schools (DPS) in many DPS high schools, DPS' Career Education Center (CEC).

 The Lowry site, in southeast Denver, houses CCD's Health Sciences Center.
-CCD's Foundational Skills Institute offers one of the largest GED instructional programs in the state, with sites throughout the City and County of Denver.